alpacahq/alpaca-docs/content/api-references/market-data-api/crypto-pricing-data/realtime.md

 # Real-time Crypto Pricing Data

-**Please note that Alpaca Crypto Data is in beta - we welcome any feedback to improve our offering.**

 Crypto Data API provides websocket streaming for trades, quotes, minute bars and more.
 This helps receive the most up to date market information that could help your trading strategy to act upon certain market movements.

 Once a connection is established and you have successfully authenticated yourself you can subscribe to any event for a particular symbol or multiple symbols.